whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-05-Popsugar-Must-Have-Special-Edition-Summer-2015-Box-Review.md

 <DD>Size: 2.5"H, Retail Value $120</DD>
 </DL>

 <p>OMG, this bracelet is gorgeous!
 I’ve always wanted a cuff bracelet, and now I have one!
-It’s 14K gold plated on brass and is a favorite by many celebrities.
+This cuff is 14K gold plated on brass and is a favorite by many celebrities.
 It’s also still currently being sold in many high-end department stores at full price.</p>

 <p>Initially this bracelet was too big for my small wrists and it kept sliding in and out, but as usual I was determined to wear it so I slightly squeezed the bracelet together to make it smaller and voila, it fits perfectly now!</p>